JakubKorytko/expensify-cards/structure.md

-    Note over MFACTX,RHPRHP: Context wraps the Navigator User->>RHPRHP: Navigate to the revoke MFA screen RHPRHP->>MFACTX: Ask if the biometrics is configured MFACTX-->Module: Ask module if the public key is stored locally Module-->MFACTX: ;
+    Note over MFACTX,RHPRHP: Context wraps the Navigator User->>RHPRHP: Navigate to the revoke MFA screen RHPRHP->>MFACTX: Ask if the biometrics is configured on any device MFACTX->>Module: Ask if any device is registered Note over MFACTX,Module: The module is a hook used to run the biometrics flow Module-->Server: Request the challenge<br/> to retrieve registered device list Server-->Module: ;
-    alt Biometrics is not configured
+    Module->>MFACTX: Send info on whether any devices are registered alt No devices are enrolled
         MFACTX->>RHPRHP: Navigate to the info screen
     end
     MFACTX->>RHPRHP: Navigate to the revoke screen
     User->>RHPRHP: Take action (i.e. click "Revoke access" button and confirm it afterwards) RHPRHP->>MFACTX: Run the revoke method
-    MFACTX->>Module: Pass the info that the revoke was called Note over MFACTX,Module: The module is a hook used to run the biometrics flow Module->>Module: Revoke locally stored keys
+    MFACTX->>Module: Pass the info that the revoke was called alt If the current device is enrolled Module->>Module: Revoke locally stored keys
+    end
-        Module->>Server: Call API to revoke stored public key Module->>MFACTX: Pass the info that the access was revoked MFACTX->>RHPRHP: Navigate to the Success screen
+        Module->>Server: Call API to revoke stored public keys Module->>MFACTX: Pass the info that the access was revoked MFACTX->>RHPRHP: Navigate to the Success screen
 ```